Anon-Exploiter/Php-Obfuscation-Tool/README.md

 ### Note

 Obfuscated code is easily deobfuscated too!
+Wrote this 3-4 years ago just to practice stuff 😛